RemyPorter/greenbriar-sketch/Writers Room.md

 * Writing session - the writers work independently or in small groups to write scripts; output: script drafts
 * Table read session - writers bring more polished drafts and table read them, then provide peer feedback; output: peer feedback for future revisions

-Drafts go into a “[[Library|Library]]”, organized by the head writer.
+Drafts go into a “[[./Library|Library]]”, organized by the head writer.
 Working with the director, they choose which scripts are ready to stage and which need more work.